uscensusbureau/the-opportunity-project/pages/coil.md

 - Build a digital product.
 - Run a prize challenge.
 - Learn how to build programs that can scale.
-- Foster a culture of innovation.
+- Advance a culture of innovation.
 {: .coil-help-list }

 [Contact Us&nbsp;&rarr;](https://www.census.gov/forms/contact-top.html){: .coil-btn__primary-white }